postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 changing any of them invalidates transform keys.

-The v2 lock is also a reviewed migration attestation for its exact v1 manifest: when `prepare` supplies that byte-identical manifest and the lock's source and pipeline digests still match, generation may carry forward unchanged Pictures while rewriting their transform keys to the current protocol.
+The v2 lock is also a reviewed migration attestation for its exact v1 manifest: when `hydrate-generation` supplies that byte-identical manifest and the lock's source and pipeline digests still match, generation may carry forward unchanged Pictures while rewriting their transform keys to the current protocol.
 Any manifest, source, profile, package, or generator mismatch disables that bridge and forces